-Parameter Description Symbol Errors For an interface operating at 100 Mb/s, the number of times there was an invalid data symbol when a valid carrier was present.
-For an interface operating in half-duplex mode at 1000 Mb/s, the number of times the receiving media is non-idle (a carrier event) for a period of time equal to or greater than slotTime, and during which there was at least one occurrence of an event that causes the PHY to indicate 'Data reception error' or 'carrier extend error' on the GMII.
-For an interface operating in full-duplex mode at 1000 Mb/s, the number of times the receiving media is non-idle (a carrier event) for a period of time equal to or greater than minFrameSize, and during which there was at least one occurrence of an event that causes the PHY to indicate 'Data reception error' on the GMII RMON Statistics Octets Total number of octets of data received on the network.
-This statistic can be used as a reasonable indication of Ethernet utilization.
-Packets The total number of packets (bad, broadcast and multicast) received.
+Parameter Description Packets The total number of packets (bad, broadcast and multicast) received.
 Broadcast Packets The total number of good packets received that were directed to the broadcast address.
 Note that this does not include multicast packets.
 Multicast Packets The total number of good packets received that were directed to this multicast address.
 Undersize Packets The total number of packets received that were less than 64 octets long (excluding framing bits, but including FCS octets) and were otherwise well formed.
 Oversize Packets The total number of packets received that were longer than 1518 octets (excluding framing bits, but including FCS octets) and were otherwise well formed.
 Fragments The total number of frames received that were less than 64 octets in length (excluding framing bits, but including FCS octets) and had either an FCS or alignment error.
 Jabbers The total number of frames received that were longer than 1518 octets (excluding framing bits, but including FCS octets), and had either an FCS or alignment error.
 CRC Align Errors Collisions The best estimate of the total number of collisions on this Ethernet segment.
-64 Octets The total number of packets (including bad packets) received and transmitted that were less than 64 octets in length (excluding framing bits but including FCS octets).
-65-127 Octets 128-255 Octets 256-511 Octets 512-1023 Octets 1024-1518 Octets 1519-1536 Octets The total number of packets (including bad packets) received and transmitted where the number of octets fall within the specified range (excluding framing bits but including FCS octets).
-Utilization Statistics Octets Input in kbits per second Number of octets entering this interface in kbits per second.
+Packet Size <= 64 Octets The total number of packets (including bad packets) received and transmitted that were less than 64 octets in length (excluding framing bits but including FCS octets).
+Packet Size 65 to 127 Octets Packet Size 128 to 255 Octets The total number of packets (including bad packets) received and transmitted where the number of octets fall within the specified range (excluding framing bits but including FCS octets).
+Packet Size 256 to 511 Octets Packet Size 512 to 1023 Octets Packet Size 1024 to 1518 Octets Utilization Statistics Octets input in kbits per second Number of octets entering this interface in kbits per second.
 Packets input per second Number of packets entering this interface in packets per second.

-Table 75: show interfaces counters - display description (Continued)

-Parameter Description Input utilization The input utilization rate for this interface.
-Octets Output in kbits per second Number of octets leaving this interface in kbits per second.
+Input utilization The input utilization rate for this interface.
+Octets output in kbits per second Number of octets leaving this interface in kbits per second.
 Packets output per second Number of packets leaving this interface in packets per second.
 Output utilization The output utilization rate for this interface.

-history

-show interfaces This command displays statistical history for the specified interfaces.
+show interfaces This command displays periodic sampling of statistics, including the sampling history interval, number of samples, and counter values.

+'''

-show interfaces history [interface [name [current | previous index count] [input | output]]]
+show interfaces history [interface [name [current | previous index count]

+[input | output]]]

+interface

+ethernet unit/port

+unit - Unit identifier.
+(Range: 1)

+port - Port number.
+(Range: 1-18)

+port-channel channel-id (Range: 1-12)

+vlan vlan-id (Range: 1-4094)

 name - Name of sample as defined in the history command.

-(Range: 1-32 characters)
+(Range: 1-31 characters)

 current - Statistics recorded in current interval.

 previous - Statistics recorded in previous intervals.

 index - An index into the buckets containing previous samples.

 (Range: 1-96)

 count - The number of historical samples to display.
 (Range: 1-96)

 input - Ingress traffic.

 output - Egress traffic.

+'''

-Shows historical statistics for all interfaces, intervals, ingress traffic, and egress traffic.
+Shows the historical settings and status for all interfaces.